City-of-Helsinki/mvj/README.md

 3. Create superuser if needed:
    - `docker exec -it mvj python manage.py createsuperuser`

-The project is now running at [localhost:8000](http://localhost:8000)
+The project is now running at [localhost:8000](http://localhost:8000).

+Known issues:
+- runserver_plus not found/not working: replace `command: python manage.py runserver_plus 0:8000` with `command: python manage.py runserver 0:8000` command in `docker-compose.yml`.
+- You can only start Tunnistamo or MVJ in Docker: change port to `command: python manage.py runserver_plus 0:8000` command for example to `8001`.

 ### Settings for development environment